Britain's FTSE index retreats, engineering shares fall sharply

 * Engineering companies fall on poor outlook

-* Investors wary ahead of US Federal Reserve decision (Updates prices at close)
+* Investors wary ahead of US Federal Reserve decision (Adds detail and quote, updates prices)

 By Kit Rees and Atul Prakash

-LONDON, Sept 17 (Reuters) - Britain’s share market on Thursday gave up some of its gains from the previous session, with engineering companies such as Smiths Group and Weir Group falling on concerns about peer Rotork’s outlook.
+LONDON, Sept 17 (Reuters) - Britain’s share market on Thursday gave up gains from the previous session, with engineering companies such as Smiths Group and Weir Group falling following concerns about peer Rotork’s outlook.

 “Engineers, especially those operating in the oil and gas sector, have a grim outlook given weaker oil prices.
 The challenging environment has been forcing oil companies to defer or cancel orders, hitting revenues of engineering firms,” said Jawaid Afsar, a trader at Securequity.

-In the mid-caps, oil field service provider Hunting fell 6.9 percent, while engineering supply group Premier Farnell’s shares touched six-year lows, down almost 16 percent.
+In the mid-caps, oil field service provider Hunting fell 7.2 percent, while engineering supply group Premier Farnell’s shares touched six-year lows, down 15 percent.
 The company reported a drop in full-year adjusted operating profit and said it would sell its industrial product division Akron Brass.

 Some investors avoided strong moves before the Federal Reserve’s interest rate decision at the end of a two-day policy meeting late on Thursday.